eclipse-openj9/openj9-docs/docs/jitserver.md

 ## Security

-You can encrypt network communication between the client VM and JITServer by using OpenSSL 1.0.x or 1.1.x (JITServer technology currently does not support OpenSSL 3.0.x).
+You can encrypt network communication between the client VM and JITServer by using OpenSSL 1.0.x, 1.1.x, or 3.0.x.
 To enable encryption, you specify the private key and the certificate at the server and use the certificate at the client.
 For more information, see [-XX:JITServerSSLCert / -XX:JITServerSSLKey / -XX:JITServerSSLRootCerts](xxjitserversslcert.md).

 ## Tuning JITServer